mthistle/BandCustomPagesSwift/README.md

+# THIS IS An OLD SAMPLE FOR Swift 1.2 and Xcode 6.3 Beta - You can use this as a reference but the code is out of date.
+For Swift 2 samples, see: https://github.com/mthistle/MicrosoftBandKit_iOS-Swift2/

 # BandCustomPagesSwift
 Swift version of the Microsoft Band Kit sample app BandCustomPages.
 This sample will create a tile on the Band with a custom page that includes a Barcode.
 To remove the tile use the [Microsoft Health App](https://itunes.apple.com/us/app/microsoft-health/id912580285?mt=8), available in the AppStore.